Merchifies.com

 Factors Influencing a Beagle's Lifespan

 A dog's longevity isn't just left to chance.
-Several key factors play a massive role, and the good news is, you have a lot of control over them.
+Several key factors play a massive role in Beagle lifespan, and the good news is, you have a lot of control over them.

 Understanding the Average Beagle Lifespan